Q: What really causes bad breath — and how can you fight it?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 While GERD is a health issue associated with breath problems, you should see your doctor if you suspect it’s the cause for your bad breath.

 More often, improvements in oral hygiene can solve bad breath issues.
-Your best bet is to floss once a day, brush two to three times a day for two to three minutes, and rinse with a bacterial-fighting rinse.
-If you wear dentures, keep in mind that food trapped under a poor-fitting denture can cause bad breath, as can not removing and cleaning the denture on a daily basis.
+Your best bet is to floss once a day, brush two to three times a day for two to three minutes and rinse with a bacterial-fighting rinse.
+If you wear dentures, keep in mind that food trapped under a poor-fitting denture can cause bad breath, as well as not removing and cleaning the denture on a daily basis.

 Remember: Breath mints are only a cover-up if there is a real problem.
 Most of the time, bad breath is a hygiene problem and you can take steps to improve it.